 The Fulbright U.S. Student Program is the largest U.S. exchange program offering opportunities for students and young professionals to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide.
-The program currently awards approximately 1,900 grants annually in all fields of study, and operates in more than 155 countries worldwide.
-All students are encouraged to consider this great opportunity, whether as part of your academic program or outside of it.
+The program awards more than 2,100 grants annually in all fields of study, and operates in about 140 countries worldwide.
+All students and recent alumni are encouraged to consider this great opportunity, whether as part of your academic program or outside of it.

 Information sessions for UW students and alumni

 Attending an information session is vital to preparing a successful Fulbright application.
-Information sessions are hosted on campus and online throughout spring quarter, and all sessions provide the same information.
-If you cannot attend any of the scheduled information sessions, please contact the appropriate advisor.
+Information sessions will be hosted online throughout spring quarter—check out our Calendar of Events.

-- U.S. citizens (international students should go to the Fulbright Foreign Student Program website)
+- U.S. citizens (international students may be eligible for the Fulbright Foreign Student Program)

 - Master’s or doctoral degree student, professional degree student (without a Ph.D.), graduating senior, or alumni who hold at least a bachelor’s degree but not a Ph.D.

-Current UW graduate students MUST apply through the UW campus process and meet our earlier campus deadline.
-The University of Washington campus deadline for the 2019–2020 Fulbright U.S. student competition is Sept.
-5, 2018.
+Current UW graduate students must apply through the UW campus process and meet our earlier campus deadline.
+The UW campus deadline for the 2024–2025 Fulbright U.S. student competition is August 30, 2023.
 Although the official Fulbright deadline is later, currently enrolled students MUST complete and submit all application materials by our earlier deadline.

 Graduate alumni are invited to apply through the UW campus process if they choose, but may also apply at-large; applying through the UW campus process requires that you also meet the earlier campus deadline.

-UW applicants are required to attend an in-person interview.
-Interviews will take place Sept.
-22, 2018 (NOTE: This is BEFORE autumn classes begin).
-If you will be out of area on that date, please contact the appropriate Fulbright Program Advisor below.
+UW applicants are required to attend a virtual interview.
+Interviews will take place between Sept.
+18-20, 2023.
+(NOTE: This is BEFORE autumn classes begin.)

-The Institute of International Education’s Fulbright website provides detailed information on the award itself and the application process.
+The Institute of International Education (IIE)’s Fulbright website provides detailed information on the award itself and the application process.